AlexShem247/wine-origin-classifier/report/report.md

 The wine descriptions proved to be a surprisingly rich source of information for classification.
 Current NLP techniques are highly effective, and integrating LLMs added value, particularly for filtering and feature selection.
 However, the LLM-based feature extraction process fell short of expectations in terms of model performance relative to the time investment required for querying.

-While the final model performed well, I believe its **80% accuracy** may be inflated by the dataset's imbalance favoring US wines.
+While the final model performed well, I believe its **80% accuracy** may be inflated by the dataset's imbalance favouring US wines.
 This imbalance could mean the model performs worse on non-US wines.
 Despite this, I am satisfied with the results and the insights gained from exploring both traditional NLP methods and the capabilities of LLMs.

 ## 5. Challenges and Next Steps